inaimathi/langnostic/posts/pronounce.md

  51: ("foreign function: new_thread_trampoline")
 ```

 Really, I should do something about this in a future version, but haven't bothered with it yet.
+Note to self.

 Next up,